 Solving interconnected global challenges and creating green job opportunities related to production of food, freshwater and clean energy is the main objective of the training.
 In-depth focus will thus be put on the following:

-- Learning and understanding by hands-on training at SFP how to use sun, saltwater, desert areas and CO2 to produce food, freshwater and clean energy.
+- Learning and understanding the economic, social, and environmental potential by hands-on training at the Sahara Forest Project site (using sun, saltwater, desert land to produce food, freshwater, clean energy; and less CO2)

 The practical training includes horticulture production, desalination, irrigation systems, electricity control systems and outdoor vegetation.
 Each training group are able to follow the process from planting the very first seeds to the final harvest.
 The participants also get valuable business insight in the high-end professional agricultural industry both in Jordan and internationally.